Program Description

 Program Learning Outcomes

-• Students will employ ASL skills during their internship in a signing environment.
+- Utilize ASL skills in a signing environment.

-• Students will be able to distinguish the language and culture between Deaf and hearing Americans.
+- Differentiate between the language and culture of Deaf and hearing Americans.

-• Students will develop basic skills and knowledge about the Deaf community and apply that skill and knowledge in higher education or training programs to be ASL interpreters in the field of Deaf Education.
+- Apply basic skills and knowledge of Deaf culture, history, and community to higher education or ASL interpreter training programs in the field of Deaf Education.

 Program Requirements